 As Rome expanded its empire, the architectural concept of baths spread throughout its provinces, leading to the construction of numerous baths in cities across Europe, Africa, and Asia Minor.

-By the 1st century CE, baths had become an essential part of Roman life.
+By the 1st century CE, bathhouses had become an essential part of Roman life.
 Emperors sponsored the construction of monumental bath complexes, such as the Baths of Caracalla, the Baths of Diocletian, and the Baths of Trajan.

 Roman bathhouses were a marvel of architecture and engineering, incorporating a variety of functional spaces, artistic decorations, and advanced heating and plumbing systems.
 Typically, a Roman bath complex consisted of the following main areas: